Which kinds of businesses benefit most from a good phone system?

-You can read specifics on each selection in our in-depth reviews, and you can see more details on how we selected them below in our Methodology section.
+You can read specifics on each selection in our in-depth reviews.

 When is the best time to invest in a good phone system for your business?

-In today's highly competitive market, there isn't a bad time to invest in a business phone system.
-There are so many providers that are seeking customers that they are always offering a discount or incentive to sign up.
+In today's highly competitive market, it's never a bad time to invest in a business phone system.
+There are so many providers seeking new customers that they are always offering some type of discount or incentive to sign up.
 This could be a few months of free service, free phones or discounted rates.

-That being said, we have noticed a lot of providers seem to ramp up their incentives near the end of each quarter.
-As they close their books on the quarter, most providers want the best numbers possible, so they look for anything they can do to add some more clients before the month flips over.
-You might want to consider that timing before you start talking to providers.
+That being said, we have noticed that a lot of providers seem to ramp up their incentives near the end of each quarter.
+As they close their books on the quarter, providers want the best numbers possible, so they may offer extra incentives to get more clients.
+You might want to consider this before you start talking to providers.